Saihex/creation_wiki_pages/The4Tris/index.md

 Developer fact: `1 IU` is equal to `1 m` in [Blender](https://www.blender.org/) on default settings, Sairo model was used for Iskyverse Unit where she is `14.65 IU` tall which is `10 foot` from head to foot excluding ears

 ### Reality Information
 The 4Tris occurs firstly in the real world with science fiction technology and little bit of magic.
-There is this one thing called **Anomaly Crystals (AC)** which are crystal formed by not atoms but **Hexatoms**, these crystals hold special properties where depending on the Hexatom bonds with other Hexatom and their types.
-While they're very reproducible with **White-Black Matter Collider** there can only be finite amount of Hexatoms which was estimated to be around `10^50` and if any more were attempted to be created the process will simply return no Hexatom whatsoever.
-Hexatom will wear off literally from existence but it usually takes a long time.
+There is this one thing called [Anomalous Crystals](The4Tris/logic/Hexatom) which are crystal formed by not atoms but [Hexatoms](The4Tris/logic/Hexatom), these crystals hold special properties where depending on the Hexatom bonds with other Hexatom and their types.
+You can read the page about Hexatoms for more information regarding it.

-Most Anomaly Crystals are replicable but there is one that is not which is named **Reality Bender Crystal**, this crystal can bend the reality to whatever the controller desire.
-But this crystal is very hard to find and it seems to be impossible to control *as if it is sentient*.

 ### General character Information
 *For more information of the characters please read their wiki page*
 - **Lan Interno**
   - Lan Interno was a engineered creature that was given bionic enhancement.
-He was from the real world and turned into BCR during the [origin story](The4Tris/Dimensions/the_simulation#origin-story).
+He was from [The 4Tris Real Life](The4Tris/Dimensions/real_life) and turned into BCR during the [origin story](The4Tris/Dimensions/the_simulation#origin-story).
 He has relationship with Silica as soulmate.
 - **Silica**
-  - Silica was a Brain Crystal *(without robot body)* who was attached to Lan's ship during in the real world times as his assistant, after a while she fallen for Lan and become his soulmate.
-She was from the real world.
+  - Silica was a Brain Crystal *(without robot body)* who was attached to Lan's ship during in the [The 4Tris Real Life](The4Tris/Dimensions/real_life) times as his assistant, after a while she [fallen for Lan](The4Tris/Dimensions/real_life#lan-meeting-silica) and become his soulmate.
+If it wasn't clear, she was from the [The 4Tris Real Life](The4Tris/Dimensions/real_life).
 - **Spectra**
   - Spectra is a Brain Crystal Robot who was just a AI model in Lan's simulation but turned into Brain Crystal during the [origin story](The4Tris/Dimensions/the_simulation#origin-story).
-Despite designed male, he has quite a lot of female attributes and prefer any pronouns and called with "He" due to his appearance.
+Despite designed male, he has quite a lot of female attributes and prefer any pronouns but called with "He" due to his appearance.
 He has relationship with Sairo as soulmate.
 - **Sairo**
   - Sairo is a Brain Crystal Robot who was just a AI model in Lan's simulation but without any data other than her intended personality traits.
 She turned into a Brain Crystal but her crystal was half Reality Bender Crystal during the [origin story](The4Tris/Dimensions/the_simulation#origin-story).

-After the [origin story](The4Tris/Dimensions/the_simulation#origin-story)., they all are Brain Crystal Robot within Lan's simulation to help Crystali with her curse.
+After the [origin story](The4Tris/Dimensions/the_simulation#origin-story), they all are Brain Crystal Robot within Lan's simulation to help Crystali with her curse.